 In the final part of the film we address the elephant in the room: the Bakken oil field impacts on the same landscape.
 The endless truck traffic on small roads, the frack towers, flames and well pads spread across the landscape are not something I could ignore.

 Conservation is an important part of content for Treasured Heights, and here we clearly have a conservation crisis that deserves national attention.
 So far the highest profile media on the situation comes from John Oliver’s episode on North Dakota which has over 9 million views since it came out in 2015.
 Hopefully that activist piece has made some difference in improving worker safety and attention to the environmental damage caused by oil, salt water spills and oil sprays.
 Oliver’s work did not however highlight the beauty of the region and what is at stake.
 He also did not talk about the fact that the oil boom is a crass attack on Native American ancestral lands.
-Native American interests must ALWAYS be included whenever possible as the exclusion of their voice has been the most destructive feature of mass media.

 A game of chance for the rich: